RutujaMali715/AWS/Wordpress Project.md

 ls
 ```

-When you enter ls it should deisplay these files and directory "latest.tar.gz" and "wordpress"
+When you enter ls it should display these files and directory "latest.tar.gz" and "wordpress"

 ```bash
 cd wordpress